MsGameinIt123/Logistics-Routing-Simulation/README.md

 - Truck capacity limits
 - Two-driver operational constraints
 ## Example Output
+Screenshots/ folder contains:
+- 1 screenshot of all packages at 9:05 AM
+- 1 screenshot of all packages at 10:20 AM
+- 1 screenshot of all packages at 12:45 PM
+- 1 screenshot of the initial program startup output and demoing through the supervisor interface
 ## Supervisor Interface
 Users can:
 - Lookup package status at any time